Agile Software Development: Definition, Manifesto, Framework, And Benefits

 As you can see, this is no tech-speak.
 It’s about practical thinking and how to be more effective without excessive bureaucracy.
 Since it’s about 20 years old and still in use, we can say the idea has been successful.

-Benefits of Agile
+The benefits of Agile

 Apart from the idea of a more customer-friendly approach, Agile has many benefits that are derived mostly from self-organized teams and collaborative work not just among developing teams, but also with the ‘outer ring’: business development, marketing, sales, stakeholders, and clients.
-The main benefits of Agile Software Development are:
+The main benefits of Agile software development are:

 Enhanced flexibility